yschoe/kang-ab2025-suppl/README.md

 These are supplementary video files for the following article:

+William Kang, Christopher Anand, Jin Hyun Park, and Yoonsuck Choe, Evolutionary Factors Contributing to the Emergence of Prediction, *Adaptive Behavior*, 2025 (in press).
+(The full reference will be updated when the article is published.)

+For archival purposes, the contents below are freezed as of Sat, Jul 19, 2025  8:29:11 AM, Korean Standard Time.

 ## Task 1: Delayed Reaching Task

 The folders are organized as follows :